 Soldiers are entitled to a raft of information, guidance and support through the Army, including a Resettlement Advice Brief and access to the Career Transition Partnership (CTP)

 Exactly what they are entitled to will vary depending on things like how long they have served.
 A soldier’s chain of command and Individual Education and Resettlement officers (IEROs) will be able to signpost them to the right information and guide them through the process.

 The AFF website provides a wealth of information on specific issues, such as housing, education and childcare, employment and training, health and Foreign & Commonwealth.

-What support will I get when my soldier leaves the Army?
+What support will our family get when my soldier leaves the Army?

 There is very little guidance currently aimed specifically at families in transition.
-Many military charities extend their services to family members, so it is worth asking about your own situation.
-Family members are encouraged to attend the Civilian Housing Brief and the Financial Aspects of Resettlement Brief that soldiers are made aware of.
+Many military charities extend their services to family members, so it is worth asking about your own situation if you are contacting a charity for help.
+Family members are encouraged to attend the DTS Civilian Housing Brief and the Financial Aspects of Resettlement Brief that soldiers are made aware of.
 More information about these can be found on the gov.uk and CTP websites.

 SSAFA runs a Transition Mentoring scheme that is designed to support Service leavers and their families as they leave the Army.
 Family members can access this service in their own right or alongside their Service leaver.
 For more information about the scheme, visit ssafa.org.uk/get-help/joining-civvy-street/transitional-mentoring-for-service-leavers.
 Please note that the scheme is open to people outside of Catterick, to those who are not wounded, injured or sick, and family members too.

 Where else can I find information, advice or support?

 The AFF website contains lots of useful information and the pages above suggest links to other subject-specific sources of information, advice or support.